-Some hardware stores might be willing to lend you a chainsaw for your task.
-Most stores don’t offer this as a formal practice, and you might not have success with it, but it’s an option you can consider if you need to.
+Some hardware stores might be willing to lend you a chainsaw for your task that also selling common tools, like – different types of nail pullers, hammers, hex key sets, etc. Most stores don’t offer this as a formal practice, and you might not have success with it, but it’s an option you can consider if you need to.

 Do note that as the first option, there are no insurance claims here and so the damage won’t be covered.
 However, unlike the first option, you can have a much greater variety of chainsaws to choose from, and thus, it is worth going up to them and asking about it.